-There are number of measures that can be taken to prevent infection with monkeypox virus:
+There are number of measures that can be taken to prevent infection with MPOX virus:

-- Practice good hand hygiene by washing your hands with soap and water or using an alcohol-based hand sanitizer when hands are not visibly dirty - Wash your hands after handling nose or throat secretions (e.g., after disposal of facial tissues containing nose and throat secretions) - Ask people if they have symptoms before you have close contact - Do not share personal items such as water bottles, straws, eating utensils, cigarettes, toothbrushes, linens, clothing, or anything else that has been in contact with saliva, nose or throat secretions - Cough or sneeze into your elbow and encourage others to do the same - If you are ill, stay at home and isolate yourself from others - Clean hands, objects, surfaces, bedding, towels, and clothes regularly - Condoms and dental dams can be used to protect against monkeypox but may not provide full protection, as they do not always cover the lesions/rash completely - Wear a medical mask and use disposable gloves if caring for an individual infected with monkeypox.
+- Practice good hand hygiene by washing your hands with soap and water or using an alcohol-based hand sanitizer when hands are not visibly dirty - Wash your hands after handling nose or throat secretions (e.g., after disposal of facial tissues containing nose and throat secretions) - Ask people if they have symptoms before you have close contact - Do not share personal items such as water bottles, straws, eating utensils, cigarettes or vapes, toothbrushes, linens, clothing, or anything else that has been in contact with saliva, nose or throat secretions - Cough or sneeze into your elbow and encourage others to do the same - If you are ill, stay at home and isolate yourself from others - Clean hands, objects, surfaces, bedding, towels, and clothes regularly - Condoms and dental dams can be used to protect against MPOX but may not provide full protection, as they do not always cover the lesions/rash completely - Wear a medical mask and use disposable gloves if caring for an individual infected with MPOX. - Get Immunized with Imvamune if you could be (pre-exposure) or have been (postexposure) exposed to MPOX. - If you think you have been exposed to MPOX, abstain from any sexual activity for 21 days as a precaution to stop the spread.